Pylons/colander/docs/basics.rst

 is *not* raised.
 For more information about :attr:`colander.null` substitution during serialization, see :ref:`serializing_null`.

-The corollary: it is the responsibility of the developer to ensure he serializes "the right" data; :mod:`colander` will not raise an error when asked to serialize something that is partially nonsense.
+The corollary: it is the responsibility of the developer to ensure s/he serializes "the right" data; :mod:`colander` will not raise an error when asked to serialize something that is partially nonsense.